saivishnu725/JicJacJoe/README.md

 # jicjacjoe

-a (two?)
-TicTacToe game using Java
+a  TicTacToe game using Java

 # explanation

-I will make a terminal and GUI version of both.
-Nothing else is left to explain -_-
+Nothing to explain here.
+It is a TicTacToe game for the console.

+# features

+* the game obviously!
+* clear screen after every attempt (not default)
+* the second player wins by default if no games are played (it is definitely "NOT" a bug. it is a feature.
+I REPEAT.
+THIS IS NOT A BUG)

 # excuse

-I didn't do the GUI version of it because all the Java GUI libraries have ugly UI
+I didn't do the GUI version because all the Java GUI libraries have ugly UI

 #
 ## License